 although self-nominations will be accepted.

-The recipients of the 2014 awards for each category were as follows:
+the 2014 awards for each category were as follows:

 - Individual = Mary Hoy

 - Student = Earth Kids Club, Avery Renshaw, and Madison Warfield

 - Business = No Worries IT